fismoilov20/gradient-descent-algorithm/README.md

 optim = gdtuo.Adam(optimizer=gdtuo.SGD(1e-5))
 ```

-`gdtuo.ModuleWrapper` allows any `nn.Module` to be optimized by hyperoptimizers.
+`gdtuo.ModuleWrapper` enables the optimization of any `nn.Module using` hyperoptimizers.

 ```python
 mw = gdtuo.ModuleWrapper(model, optimizer=optim)
 mw.initialize()
 ```

-Lastly, use `mw` instead of a PyTorch optimizer to optimize the model.
-The train loop is nearly identical to what you would typically implement in PyTorch (differences are marked by comments).
+Finally, utilize `mw` as an alternative to a PyTorch optimizer for optimizing the model.
+The training loop closely resembles the typical implementation in PyTorch, with any variations indicated by comments.

 ```python
 for i in range(1, EPOCHS+1):